just-buildsystem/bootstrappable-toolchain/README.md

   Library directory of the C library on the build host (default: not set)
 - `HOST_DYNAMIC_LINKER`:
   Absolute path to the dynamic linker on the build host (default: not set)
+- `BOOTSTRAP_WRAP_CC`:
+  If true, when using the bootstrap C compiler with autotools, use a wrapper script calling the compiler with the `BOOTSTRAP_CFLAGS` instead.
+In this way, it can be avoided that the autotools draw wrong conclusions from calling the compiler without the specified flags (as some tests do).
 - `INCLUDE_LINTER`:
   Add linter to toolchain if supported, e.g., `clang-tidy` (default: `false`)